Ithaca, NY in The Fall

 The saying goes, “Ithaca is gorges!”
 Never has a slogan or play on words rung more true.
 This spectacular town in Upstate New York is filled with breathtaking views and gorges aplenty.
 Ithaca is part of the Finger Lakes area of New York and one of the most beautiful parts of the Finger Lakes.

-October might be the single most beautiful month of the year in New England and New York and visiting beautiful Ithaca during the most beautiful month really can’t be beaten.
+October might be the single most beautiful month of the year in New England and New York, and visiting beautiful Ithaca during the most beautiful month really can’t be beaten.
 Whether you are looking for Fall Foliage or heading to the Apple Harvest Festival, you won’t be disappointed.
 If you go, here are the things you should put on your list.

-Downtown Stroll
+Downtown Stroll in Ithaca

 This quaint Rockwellian downtown was made even more charming during our visit by the annual Apple Harvest Festival.
 All the downtown streets were lined with vendors selling baked goods, crafts, fruits and vegetables, and of course, apples.
 The smell alone would draw you there from blocks away.
 This event alone would have made the drive worth it!
 Apples spilled out of barrels, mums dotted the street and the chilly nip in the air all screamed fall!